deepwavedigital/airstack-examples/python/inference/README.md

 we recommend using the Python Packaging instead of Docker.
 The Python package should be installed in the
 [AirStack Anaconda environment](http://docs.deepwavedigital.com/Tutorials/6_conda.html).

-## Summary
-This toolbox should serve as an example for performing neural network inference on the AIR-T using PyTorch and TensorFlow.
-We have broken down the process into three simple steps.
-Users are encouraged to modify the neural networks to their specific application.

 &nbsp;
 ---